MikeyP957/musical-octo-train/README.md

 Backend Routing Exercise

 ## user story
 I want to be able to add transactions to a database that includes a payer, an amount of points and a pre-determined time-stamp.
-Negative point ammounts are not allowd.
+Negative point amounts are not allowed.

 I want to be able to view my point balances for each transaction that includes only the payer and the amount of points for that transaction.